-My friend who is a lactation consultant at our hospital says the only way to know for sure if baby is getting enough is to get a scale–an accurate scale–and do weighing before and after feeds.
+My friend who is a lactation consultant at our hospital says the only way to know for sure if baby is getting enough to eat is to get a scale–an accurate scale–and do weighing before and after feeds.

 Tracy Hogg says that for the first 6-8 weeks, an average-weight baby’s feeding will take 20-40 minutes (The Baby Whisperer Solves All Your Problems, page 99).

 Sleep Is Not A “Full” Sign

 A baby falling asleep is not a sign that the baby is full–especially in a breastfed baby.
-Most breastfed babies will fall asleep about 10 minutes into a feeding because of oxytocin (page 99).
+This is also especially true with newborns, who are notoriously sleepy.

 After the initial letdown, the baby will start to “suck, suck, suck, swallow.”
 If baby is just sucking with no swallowing, then she is asleep.
 If she is sucking a lot of times before swallowing, then it is time to switch sides.

 Watch Growth and Disposition

 One of the best ways to know if your baby is getting enough food is to watch growth patterns, diaper output, and also your baby’s disposition.

 If she is content and sleeping well as well as growing, then she is eating long enough.
 If she is staying on her growth curve, she is getting enough food.
 If she is sleeping well for naps and night, then she is getting enough food.

 If she has a normal amount of wet diapers for her age, she is getting enough food.
 You also want to watch dirty diaper output–pay attention to the stools.